Exoscale Compute Quick Start

 - End Port: 3389

-Once you have allowed traffic on port 3389, simply point your remote desktop client to the public IP address of your instance using the user name “administrator”.
-You will find your instance password in the instance detail page.
+After you allow traffic on port 3389, point your remote desktop client to the public IP address of your instance using the username “administrator”.
+You will find your instance password in the instance detail.

-- If you don’t see the password in the instance detail, please allow a short lapse of time for the password to bubble up to the interface (generally less than 60 seconds).
+- If you do not immediately see the password in the instance detail, wait about 60 seconds for the password to appear on the Portal.

-- The password will be available through the interface for a very short period (some hours), so please take good note of it.
-You may in any case reset it when you wish from the same instance detail.
+- The password will be available through the Portal for a very short period of time - just a few hours, so please take note of it.
+You can reset it from the same instance detail if necessary.